Bitterness Tasting

 Set up the thermocycler with the following PCR program:

 If you need help operating the Bento Lab thermocycler, check the manual.
 You can use the PCR preset (1), then modify (2) the program to the required settings (3) before running the program (4).
+This figure shows example settings – please consult the specific protocol for recommended PCR program settings.

 The program will run for ca 2 hours.
 When it is finished, you can keep the result in the freezer, or use it right away for gel electrophoresis.